Curriculum

 • First Additional Language

-• Natural Sciences and – 3 or 4 skills subjects
+• Natural Sciences and – 3 or 4 skills

 Three or four of the following skills subjects are chosen: